rdf-elixir/website/content/grax/schemas.md

 But additive preloading depths can lead to infinite preloading circles.
 This is prohibited by stopping with the preloading down a path, when the first already preloaded element on this path reoccurs.

 This a pretty greedy preloading strategy.
 But in the first version, which is limited to working on in-memory RDF.ex graphs, where loading is quite fast and the data access doesn't require any further IO, this simple strategy gets us already quite far.
-Although simple, it should be usable in some cases, especially with the capability to override preloading settings on individual API calls at any time.
-But again, this was just the easy, lowest hanging fruit of a strategy for a preloading algorithm.
-What we definitely want is for example query pattern-based or path-based preloading or that data properties can be defined that fetch values from the neighbourhood of a node directly into a schema, which will hopefully be available in future versions.

 ### Inverse property links